Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of an erect flowering stem.

 Habitat: Nodding Wild Onion grows from a thinly oblong elongate shaped bulb, much longer than wide, 1/2 to 3/4 inches in diameter, which can create offsets to produce a clump of plants.
 The bulb may have short rhizomes at its base.
 It prefers partial shade in cooler areas and accepts a variety of soils with wet-mesic to dry-mesic moisture conditions.
 In full sun in open areas of prairies, hillsides and gardens it will grow and flower well with adequate moisture.

 Comparisons: Nodding Wild Onion is distinguished from Wild Garlic, A. canadense, by the the lack of bulblets produced in the inflorescence.
-It is closest in resemblance to Wild Onion, A. stellatum and that species has a nodding inflorescence also, but only in the bud stage, after which it becomes erect.
+It is closest in resemblance to Wild Onion, A. stellatum and that species has a nodding inflorescence also, but only in the bud stage, after which it becomes erect when the flowers open.
 Also the bulb of A. stellatum is more ovoid, less elongated (photo below) and the flower tepals form a star-like appearance, not a bell like shape.

 Above: The flowering scapes rise well above the clump of basal leaves.
 Drawing ©Flora of North America.